wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (b) that a copy of the information, rather than the original, be disclosed:

-    *   (c) that the defendant not disclose the information to any other person, except with the approval of the Court:
+    *   (c) that the defendant not disclose the information to any other person, except with the approval of the court:

     *   (d) that the information be disclosed only to counsel for the defendant and not to the defendant himself or herself: